Skip to main content

 • a VIP guest experience

-Both prizes include travel, accommodation, and hosting in the Champions Lounge.
+Both prizes include travel, accommodation, and hosting.
 It’s the best view of New Zealand premiere golfing event in front of or behind the ropes.

-This years winner Rob Stewart- McDonald had the experience of a lifetime making it through to the Saturdays play.
+In 2025 Rob Stewart-McDonald won and had the experience of a lifetime making it through to Saturdays play.
+The draw for the 2026 New Zealand Open will soon be announced.

 Road to the New Zealand Open 2026 entry T&Cs here.

-This year Craigs Investment Partners and the New Zealand Open worked closely together to leverage golf for good and to raise money for well-deserving charities throughout the tournament.
+This year Craigs Investment Partners and the New Zealand Open will again work closely together to leverage golf for good and to raise money for well-deserving charities throughout the tournament.
 See below to find out how.

 Craigs Birdies for Charity

-A huge total of 2,416 birdies were scored, which together with public donations raised $26,000 the was shared between two remarkable charities — Cure Kids and the Acorn Foundation.
+In 2025, a huge total of 2,416 birdies were scored, which together with public donations raised $26,000 the was shared between two charities — Cure Kids and the Acorn Foundation.

 “This is such a fantastic way to add extra excitement to the tournament.
 Every birdie made not only helps the players in their quest for the New Zealand Open title but also drives real support for two incredible charities.” says New Zealand Open Chairman, John Hart.